astrohart/MFR/MFR.Errors.Reports.Commands/README.md

 Gets the
 [MessageType](#T-MFR-MessageType 'MFR.MessageType')
 that is
-being used to identify which message this is.
+being used to identify which message this.

 <a name='M-MFR-Errors-Reports-Commands-ViewErrorReportWithNotepadCommand-#cctor'></a>
 ### #cctor() `method`